danvk/boggle-paper/paper/content.typ

   write out the letters of the board in row-major order.
 (This distinction is only important for non-square dimensions such as 2x3 and 3x4 Boggle, which lack reflectional symmetry.)
-// TODO: this board is not shown anywhere
 - Because one of the Boggle dice contains a “Qu” (two letters), we adopt the convention that `q` indicates a Qu cell.
 So `qaicdrneetasnnil` refers to the board in Figure N.
 - Boggle dice use uppercase letters (except for Qu), but we typically use lowercase.
 No meaningful distinction is drawn between uppercase and lowercase in this paper.
-// TODO: this is not shown anywhere
 - The cells on an $M$x$N$ board are numbered $0...M N-1$ in row-major
   order, as shown in Figure N. We refer to the letter on cell $i$ of board $B$ as $B_i$.